raovivek34/Airbnb-Business-Analysis-of-New-York-and-Austin-2019/README.md

 Type of Problem - Regression Analysis (Dependent Variable is 'Airbnb listing price per night (in USD)' which is regressed against bunch of independent variables (listing attributes - accommodates, bedrooms, bathrooms, beds, amenities provided, neighbourhood and the room type).

-Metrics - 1.
-RMSE (Root Mean Squared Error) to check which ML model provides accurate predictions

-          2. Cross Validation Score for hyperparameter tuning in certain ML models

-          3. R^2 and Adjusted R^2 for explainability power and to check model fit.
+Metrics - RMSE (Root Mean Squared Error) to check which ML model provides accurate predictions, Cross Validation Score for hyperparameter tuning in certain ML models, R^2 and Adjusted R^2 for explainability power and to check model fit.

 Data Science Lifecycle:
 1. Business Understanding

 2. Data Acquisition and Understanding